nystudio107/craft-transcoder/README.md

 ## Transcoder Overview

-The Transcoder plugin allows you to transcode any video (local or remote) to any size, bitrate, framerate, and save it out as a web-ready video in a variety of file formats.
+The Transcoder plugin allows you to transcode any video or animated gif (local or remote) to any size, bitrate, framerate, and save it out as a web-ready video in a variety of file formats.

 It can also transcode audio files to any bitrate & sample rate, to a variety of file formats.
 It can even extract audio tracks from video files.